jhugray/colouring/README.md

 - AS A user
 - I want fill sections of multiple colouring pages by a colour of my choice
 - I want to be able to create an account and to enable saving colouring pages
+- I want to upload an avatar photo and personalize my experience

 ----